elben/elben.github.io/site/blog/2014-09-15-understanding-transducers.markdown

 This means that when we give a reducing function to `xform`, like `(xform conj)`, we get back a function that will apply the left-most reducing function first, then down the stack until the last reducing function, `conj`, is applied to the current result and input.

 Imagine this transducer is being used in some reduce function, and we have so far collected in our results the vector `[1 5 17]`.
 Say the current input in question is `12`.
 Since `12` is even, it will pass the first filter.
-This first filter will then call its reducing function, passing in `[1 5 17]` and `12`.
+Instead of terminating early and returning the current `result`, the first filter will call its reducing function, passing in `[1 5 17]` and `12`.
 In this case, the reducing function is the “rest” of the transformation, which is the second filter `#(< % 10)`.
 Since `12` fails the second filter, the third reducing function is *not* called, and the result-so-far `[1 5 17]` is returned.

 But if the input in question is `6`, it would pass both filters and arrive at the mapping transforms, which will transform `6` to `37`.
 We then pass this input to the final reducing function, `conj`, which will join `[1 5 17]` with the new value `37`.